 Dementia Patients: Neurographic art can significantly benefit dementia patients by providing a calming, non-verbal outlet that reduces anxiety, agitation, and frustration.
 The structured, free-flowing drawing process boosts cognitive function, encourages creativity, improves fine motor skills, and fosters a sense of accomplishment, ultimately enhancing quality of life and self-esteem.

-Parkinson's Disease Patients: Neurographic art, as a form of structured, mindful art therapy, can provide significant benefits for people living with Parkinson's disease (PD).
+Parkinson's: Disease: Neurographic art, as a form of structured, mindful art therapy, can provide significant benefits for people living with Parkinson's disease (PD).
 It specifically targets both motor and non-motor symptoms by promoting neuroplasticity, improving visuospatial abilities, and fostering relaxation.

 The creative process, often enhanced by dopamine replacement therapies, can be channeled into a therapeutic outlet.
 Engaging in "flow" states while drawing allows people with Parkinson's to experience a sense of control and freedom from their debilitating symptoms.